Brite History, Family Crest & Coats of Arms

 The origins of the Brite name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived in the village of Bright, in Cheshire.
 The name could have also been a nickname for someone who was bright or fair, or it could have been from the Old English word beorht which means bright.
 "Beorht was the name of a Northumbrian ealdorman who was slain by the Picts, A.D.
 699. "

 The Anglo Saxon word beort, means brilliant, illustrious.

 The surname Brite was first found in Cheshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Brite family
+Early History of the Brite family

 This web page shows only a small excerpt of our Brite research.
 Another 104 words (7 lines of text) covering the years 1882, 1551, 1615, 1588, 1619, 1688, 1619, 1643, 1654 and 1655 are included under the topic Early Brite History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Brite were recorded, including Bright, Brite and others.

 Early Notables of the Brite family (pre 1700)